awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.md

 ## Downloading a Database Log File<a name="USER_LogAccess.Procedural.Downloading"></a>

-You can use the Amazon RDS console, AWS CLI or API to download a database log file\.
+You can use the AWS Management Console, AWS CLI or API to download a database log file\.

 ### Console<a name="USER_LogAccess.Procedural.Downloading.CON"></a>